YasasviPeruvemba/abcPy/README.md

 # Usage

 `import abcPy` like the standard Python library.
 For more information on its functionalities, use `help(abcPy)` after importing it.
-In case the import statement indocates the absence of the module, make sure to include the .egg file generated install process into the system path.
+In case the import statement indicates the absence of the module, make sure to include the .egg file generated install process into the system path.
 This can be done within python -
 ```
 import sys
 sys.path.append(<path_to_egg>)